dasilvajm/vllm-tools/NaviDemoSetup.md

 <img src="https://github.com/dasilvajm/vllm-tools/blob/main/openwebui-4-1.jpg" alt="Screenshot" width="800"/>
 <br><br>

 Lastly, add the URL of your server (this time using port 8000 and append /v1 as in the example below.
 For the Key value, use the API key we used when launching the Open WebUI docker above, in this example, 1234.
-Click SAVE.

 <br><br>
 <img src="https://github.com/dasilvajm/vllm-tools/blob/main/openwebui-5.jpg" alt="Screenshot" width="500"/>
+<br><br>
+Click SAVE.
 <br><br>

 You are now ready to use your local chatbot!